szelingtan/tp/docs/UserGuide.md

 Format: `exit`

+### Deleting the last visit information : `delLastVisit`

+Deletes the last visit information of a patient

+Format: `delLastVisit INDEX`

+* The index refers to the index number shown in the displayed patient list.
+* The index **must be a positive integer** 1, 2, 3, …​

 ### Saving the data

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.